syzoj/syzoj/README.md

 Copy the `config-example.json` file to `config.json`, and change the configures.

 ## Database
 SYZOJ 2 uses [Sequelize](http://sequelizejs.com), which supports many database systems, including MySQL and Sqlite.
-But SYZOJ 2 supports **only** MySQL and Sqlite.

 By default it use the Sqlite database `syzoj.db`, you can change it in `config.json`